Data privacy notice and your health record

 The Trust uses your information as a provider of health services, to provide healthcare and treatment, to manage healthcare systems and services and for ensuring high standards of quality and safety.
 Where the use of your information falls outside these areas we will inform you in advance.

 Your information is kept according to national guidance and any legal obligations.
-The length of time information is kept varies, you can find out more from the retention schedule at: www.croydonhealthservices.nhs.uk/your-medical-record
+Guidance published for NHS organisations called the Records Management Code of Practice for Health and Social Care describes how long the Trust keeps health records.
+The length of time information is kept varies.
+You can find out more from the retention schedule here.

 Your right to have data corrected

 We want to make sure your records are accurate and up-to-date.
-You have the right to ask us to rectify and correct any information if there is an error in your health record, use the contact details or PALS to let us know if you have any concerns about the accuracy of your information.
+You have the right to ask us to rectify and correct any information if there is an error in your health record.
+To correct any information or to let us know if you have any concerns about the accuracy of your information contact PALS or the Trust’s Data Protection Officer.

 Your right to object to processing